 - Avoid foods that are naturally high in sodium, like anchovies, nuts, olives, pickles, sauerkraut, soy and Worcestershire sauces, tomato and other vegetable juices, and cheese.

 - Take care when eating out.
 Stick to steamed, grilled, baked, boiled, and broiled foods with no added salt, sauce, or cheese.

 - Use oil and vinegar, rather than bottled dressings, on salads.

 - Eat fresh fruit or sorbet when having dessert.

 People with heart failure used to be discouraged from exercising.
 Now, doctors think that exercise, when performed under medical supervision, is extremely important for stable patients.
 The American Heart Association recommends exercise (or regular physical activity) as safe and effective for patients with heart failure who are able to participate.
 Studies have reported that patients with stable conditions who engage in regular moderate exercise (three times a week) have a better quality of life and lower mortality rates than those who do not exercise.
 However:

 - Exercise is not appropriate for all patients with heart failure.
 If you have heart failure, always consult your doctor before starting an exercise program.

-- People who are approved for, but not used to, exercise should start with 5 - 15 minutes of easy exercise with frequent breaks.
-Although the goal is to build up to 30 - 45 minutes of walking, swimming, or low-impact aerobic exercises three to five times every week, even shorter times spent exercising are useful.
+- People who are approved for, but not used to, exercise should start with 5 to 15 minutes of easy exercise with frequent breaks.
+Although the goal is to build up to 30 to 45 minutes of walking, swimming, or low-impact aerobic exercises three to five times every week, even shorter times spent exercising are useful.